sec-fortress/CRTP-Notes/Local Privilege Escalation.md

 - If we have admin access (default installation before 2.x)
 - Navigate to `http://<jenkins_server/script`
-- Now paste in below command
+- Now paste in below groovy script, Make sure to replace [INSERT COMMAND] with your own command

 ```
 def sout = new StringBuffer(), serr = new StringBuffer()